 Does My Writing Flow?
 Topic Position Check for Moving Smoothly from Sentence to Sentence

 One of the sentence-level concerns we encounter most often is “flow.”
-It is common, on reading your draft, to wonder if each sentence follows clearly from the next.
+It is common, on reading your draft, to wonder if each sentence follows clearly from the last.
 Frustratingly, “flow” can be very subjective, and thus difficult to assess concretely.
 Some of this owes to the different frames of reference with which you and your reader will approach your text.
 As the writer, you start with a relatively clear idea of what you mean to say and then break those ideas into sentence-level pieces.
 On the other hand, your reader does not begin with your ideas already in their head, and so they rely entirely on the sentences you’ve written to piece together an understanding of your points.
 Ultimately, this difference means that you and your reader may have completely different levels of comprehension when reading the exact same sentences.
 Because you already grasp the bigger picture that your sentences add up to, you will see your individual sentence as being a meaningful piece of that larger whole.
-By contrast, it is easy for your reader to feel confused as they move through a series of your sentences, trying to piece together your larger points as they go, without knowing for sure what larger understanding you plan to arrive at.
+By contrast, it is easy for your reader to feel confused as they move through a series of your sentences, trying to piece together your larger points as they go without knowing for sure what larger understanding you plan to arrive at.
 Herein lies the problem: while it’s your job to write in a way that helps your reader understand and follow along, it’s impossible for you to see your own writing the way your reader does.
-This entry offers one way to check your own work and to ensure your sentences don’t keep your reader from following what you’re saying and improve the Clarity, Grammar, and Usage of your text.
+This entry offers one way to check your own work and improve the clarity, grammar, and usage of your text to ensure your sentences don’t keep your reader from following what you’re saying.

 Consider the following example: